This section includes links to additional sources of data and information.

 The United States Census Bureau is one of the world’s largest sources of data and analysis.
 The basic data collection conducted every 10 years is required by the U.S. Constitution and provides population reporting, various data estimates and analyses in both English and Spanish.
-One particularly useful Census tool is the American Fact Finder, which provides the ability to search data and reports by many factors, including demographic types and zip code.
-For a summary of Census Bureau data tools, click here.
+One particularly useful Census tool is data.census.gov, which provides the ability to search data and reports by many factors, including demographic types and zip code.

 An important initiative of the U.S. Census Bureau is the American Community Survey, which samples 3 million households annually to provide updates between each 10-year data collection.
 Currently, the American Community Survey provides estimates for the nation, states, and individual communities with a population of 65,000 or more.